PavelM90/PavelM90.github.io/assets/md/about.md

 ### Data Analyst
 ##### ● Directed the integration of data science principles in protein chemistry analysis, optimizing laboratory workflows and experiment design.
 ##### ● Applied data science techniques for protein analysis, including method development and validation, contributing to the advancement of molecular engineering projects.
-##### ● Utilized data modeling and simulation tools, such as Pymol, for predictive analysis and molecular modeling,
+##### ● Utilized data modeling and simulation tools, such as Pymol, for predictive analysis and molecular modeling. <br>